 Transnational Feminist Frames.

 This course looks at the work of (women) filmmakers with South Asian and Iranian ties to ask how contemporary visual culture figures gender and sexuality.
 It spans national and regional borders to examine contextual and formal challenges artists navigate as they probe the complexity of gendered lives.
 Amanpour (A Girl Walks Home Alone At Night, 2014), Chadha (Bend It Like Beckham, 2002), Makhmalbaf (Blackboards, 2009), and Sumar (Silent Waters, 2003), and others.
 How do notions of gender, sexuality, and nation shape film form?
 How might form be used to think anew about such social structures?
 (Social, Structural, and Institutional Hierarchies.)
 Prerequisite, A 200-level course in Literature, Women’s and Gender Studies, or permission of the instructor.
-Identity and Difference or Theory (Same as Women's and Gender Studies 379 and Women's and Gender Studies 379.)
+Theory, SSIH, and Methods (Same as Women's and Gender Studies 379 and Women's and Gender Studies 379.)
 Maximum enrollment, 12.
 Sundar, Pavitra.

 Ut Pictura Poesis: Contemporary Graphic Narrative.